digitalLumberjack/docker-nginx-ssl-proxy/README.md

 - ENV VIRTUAL_HOST : your domain name (the dns must be redirected to your container for letsencrypt to validate the certificate
 - ENV LETSENCRYPT_EMAIL : your email account on letencrypt
 - ENV LETSENCRYPT_ENV : prod for production, staging for testing purpose (ssl certifcates will not be valid)

+Run with a docker-compose or directly by linking the application container in command line.